Suuuiiiiii/ReportRabbit-2.0/README.md

 🌀 Final Words

-ReportRabbit is for one purpose and one purpose only:
+ReportRabbit-2.0 is for one purpose and one purpose only:
 Targeted takedown of explicit accounts that violate platform guidelines — using automation as a force for cleanup.

 No games.